lsa-pucrs/Player-Stage-Manual/docs/INTERFACES.md

 <!---
-# Chapter 10 - Building an Interface
+# Chapter 10 - Building a New Interface
 --->

-The previous sections, from 1 to 9, focus on the constrution of a new scenario (world and models) and on the client side controller software.
+The previous sections, from 1 to 9, focus on the construction of a new scenario (world and models) and the client side controller software.
-However, if you have to build a new interface or device driver for Player, you will only find out-of-date instructions, such as in [Section 2.3 - Interfaces, Drivers, and
+However, if you have to build a new interface or device driver for Player, you will only find out-of-date and incomplete instructions.
-Devices](BASICS.md#23-interfaces-drivers-and-devices).
 Thus, the motivation of this new section is to reduce effort so that new resources can be built for Player.

 ## 10.1 - Definition of a Player Interface